MrWalkmanDev/AdaptiSound/Documentation/Features.md

 To get started, you'll need to add a `ParallelLayer` node to the parent node.

 ![Imgur](https://i.imgur.com/DgHDIUu.png)

+In the ParallelTrack inspector you can set the volume and pitch of the main track. changing these parameters will affect all layers and their audiostreams.

 ![Imgur](https://i.imgur.com/Otz3qC7.png)

 You can rename the layers so that later it is easier to manage them.
 Each ParallelLayer can contain multiple tracks, and all tracks will play together when the layer they belong to is activated.